 - Become a Dog Walker

 - Work as a Dog Trainer

 If you're a fast typist there are many ways to make money from home by typing.
 Some you need experience and training others you don't.
 Data entry, for instance, takes very little experience; however, if you aren't fast enough you won't make any money at.
 Specialty transcription work (like medical) may require a degree and experience to get started.

 Want to do more than type words but instead create?
 Consider a career in writing.
 There are so many ways to be a writer (think blogging, fiction writing, and children’s books), and most of them can be done from home either as a telecommuter and a freelancer.
 The great thing about writing is you can start small with very little experience.
 You won't make a lot at first but as you build your portfolio you can expand into more lucrative types of writing.

 If you have skills that are in demand, you can always pick up odd jobs around your neighborhood, networking in the real world to find real-world jobs.
 But don't stop there!
 There are now so many ways to use the Internet to find small jobs.
-Short task sites offer diverse ways to find skilled and unskilled jobs both online and in the real world--shopping and performing price checks, cleaning, repairs, writing, editing, translation, transcription, data entry, website usability testing, social media tasks, surveys and online research.
-For totally online small gigs try these micro jobs.
+Short task sites offer diverse ways to find skilled and unskilled jobs both online and in the real world--shopping and performing price checks, cleaning, repairs, writing, editing, translation, transcription, data entry, website usability testing, social media tasks, surveys, and online research.

 Take the hobby you love and do it for money...from home.
 The number of possible types of crafts you could make is endless--knitting, jewelry, scrapbook, pottery, ornaments, textiles and so on.
 To make this work, though, you have to not only create a quality product but you need to know how to market it.
 You can go the old-fashioned route and take your wares to craft shows and flea markets or use the Internet to expand your options.
 With online options like Etsy and eBay, your potential market is worldwide, but so is your competition.